Like many, your association just canceled your event. Here’s what you should do now.

 Cut your losses in 2020.
 Accept your role as a leader and demand the same of your board colleagues.
 Reach out to members directly as a colleague and friend.
 Accept the harsh, if temporary, financial reality.
 Redo your budget.
 Make neccessary cuts.
 Act on guidance from your AMC staff, and act boldly and decisively.
 Embrace this call to lead and the opportunity to guide your association and your membership in a challenging moment.

-And partner with an association management company with the expertise, resources, financial savvy, and operational focus your association needs to make sure this year’s economic crisis doesn’t turn into next year’s financial disaster.
+And partner with an association management company with the expertise, resources, financial savvy, and operational strength to focus on your association needs to make sure this year’s economic crisis doesn’t turn into next year’s financial disaster.